 - Before the British government handed over Hong Kong in 1997, China agreed to allow the region considerable political autonomy for fifty years under a framework known as “one country, two systems.”

 - In recent years, Beijing has cracked down on Hong Kong’s freedoms, stoking mass protests in the city and drawing international criticism.

-Is Hong Kong a democracy?
+Was Hong Kong ever a democracy?

 Since the handover, there have been no free votes by universal suffrage for the chief executive, who is the head of the Hong Kong government.
-Instead, an election committee composed of representatives from Hong Kong’s main professional sectors [PDF] and business elite has selected them.
-During the most recent election, in 2017, only candidates vetted by a nominating committee chosen by Beijing were allowed to run.
-Carrie Lam, viewed as an establishment candidate, won and became Hong Kong’s first woman chief executive.
+The chief executive is instead chosen by an election committee composed of representatives from Hong Kong’s dominant professional sectors and business elite.
+Under the Basic Law, Hong Kong residents were previously allowed to vote for members of the legislature, known as the Legislative Council, or LegCo, as well as for members of their local district councils, which handle day-to-day community concerns.

 How has Beijing eroded Hong Kong’s freedoms?

-Beijing has been chipping away at Hong Kong’s freedoms since the handover, experts say.
+Beijing had been chipping away at Hong Kong’s freedoms since the handover, experts say.
 Over the years, its attempts to impose more control over the city have sparked mass protests, which have in turn led the Chinese government to crack down further.

 In the years following the 2014 protests, Beijing and the Hong Kong government stepped up efforts to rein in dissent, including by prosecuting protest leaders, expelling several new legislators, and increasing media censorship.